LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch3_create_custom_pipes/03_02_develop_a_custom_pipe/README.md

 Unfortunately, the code hasn't been updated to match the new way of organizing content on the Atlassian and Bitbucket platforms.

-The morals of this look back in time are:
+The morals of this history lesson are:

 - respond to the prompt with your workspace name (not your account name!)
 - if you can, try to keep your code up to date with changes :)